 How to Make Classic Butter Swim Biscuits Recipe

-Step 1: Prepare the Butter Bath
+Step 1: Prep the Butter Bath

 Step 2: Mix the Dry Ingredients

-Step 3: Add the Buttermilk
+Step 3: Incorporate the Buttermilk

-Step 4: Combine the Dough and Butter
+Step 4: Combine Dough with Butter

 Step 5: Bake to Golden Perfection